 By: Al Jupri, M.Sc.*

-*PhD student at Utrecht University, The Netherlands.
+*Doctor of S3 students, Utrecht University, The Netherlands.

 This article was written for parents and teachers, especially for our family.
 Hopefully there’s a benefit.
 Amiin.

 It is forbidden to republish this article without my permission.
 Thank.